-China's increasing regional influence will keep Asian governments from pressuring the world's fastest growing into letting its currency strengthen for fear of economic or political repurcussion.
+China's increasing regional influence will keep Asian governments from pressuring the world's fastest growing economy into letting its currency strengthen for fear of economic or political repurcussion.

 China has repeatedly said a decision on unshackling the yuan would depend on domestic conditions, after effectively pegging it to the US dollar for the past 20 months, even while it is under threat by Washington of being labled a “currency manipulator” in April.